twilio/voice-quickstart-android/README.md

 <img height="500px" src="images/quickstart/voice_activity.png">"

-Press the call button to connect to Twilio.
+Press the call button to open the call dialog.

 <img height="500px" src="images/quickstart/voice_make_call_dialog.png">

-Press the call button to start a call.
+Leave the dialog text field empty and press the call button to start a call.
 You will hear the congratulatory message.
+Dialing another client or a number is described in steps 10 and 11.

 <img height="500px" src="images/quickstart/voice_make_call.png">